Greenhouse gas emissions

 See Investiment Portfolio Decarbonization

-Note: GHG emissions are calculated in accordance with the GHG Protocol - Corporate Accounting and Reporting Standard and represent 100% of the Group’s workforce linked to emission sources in operational control (79.2% measured and 20.8% extrapolated).
-The measured data represent the following organisational units: Argentina, Austria, Bulgaria, Banca Generali, Chile, Europ Assistance, France, Germany, Greece, Hungary, Italy, Poland, Portugal, Czech Republic, Slovakia, Slovenia, Serbia, Spain and Switzerland.
+3. GHG emissions are calculated in accordance with the GHG Protocol - Corporate Accounting and Reporting Standard and represent 100% of the Group’s workforce linked to emission sources in operational control (88.4% measured and 11.6% extrapolated).
+The measured data represent the following organisational units: Argentina, Austria, Bulgaria, Banca Generali, Chile, Croatia, Czech Republic, Europ Assistance, France, Germany, Greece, Hungary, Ireland, Italy, Malaysia, Romania, Poland, Portugal, Slovakia, Slovenia, Serbia, Spain, Switzerland and the UK.
 The GHG emissions of organisational units not included in this list have been extrapolated.
-The growth of the reporting perimeter (+47% in terms of the Group’s workforce compared to 2021) and the update of the calculation methodology made it necessary to restate the entire trend from 2019.
+The growth of the reporting perimeter (+2.6% in terms of the Group’s workforce compared to 2023) made it necessary to restate the entire trend from 2019.
 The gases included in the calculation are CO2, CH4 and N2O for combustion processes and all climate-altering gases reported in the IPCC AR4 for other emissions (long-lived greenhouse gases - LLGHGs).
+Scope 3 category 1 - Purchased goods and services includes paper purchase and water-related services, Scope 3 category 6 - Business travel includes air, train and private or rented car travels.